nayowl/PyBer_Analysis/README.md

 # PyBer Analysis
 ## 1 Overview of The Project
 Ridesharing is becoming one of the most popular methods for travelling.
-Rideshare companies enables people to match up with independent drivers at short time amount by using application.
-People can login into the application, enter the location and it will automatically shows the nearest available drivers.
+This type of service enables people to match up with independent drivers in a short amount of time by using application.
+User can login into the application, enter the location and it will automatically shows the nearest available drivers.

 PyBer is a ridesharing company that operates in urban, suburban and rural areas in U.S. This project will analyze PyBer ride data from January 2019 to April 2019 to help the company improve access to ride sharing services and determine affordability for underserved neighborhoods.